pace-neutrons/Horace/documentation/user_docs/docs/manual/Generic_Transformation.rst

 Where ``proj`` is usually projection used by ``sqw`` object of interests, `pix_cc` is [4 x npix] matrix of pixel coordinates expressed in Crystal Cartesian coordinate system (see four first rows of :ref:`pixels data <Pixels_structure>` above) and `pix_transformed` is [4 x npix] array of pixels coordinates expressed in image coordinate system.

-Finally user should be familiar with concept of object object oriented programming as to write custom transformation one needs to use properties of the core transformation classes ``PageOp_sqw_op`` or
+Finally user should be familiar with concept of object oriented programming as to write custom transformation one needs to use properties of the core transformation classes ``PageOp_sqw_op`` or
 ``PageOp_sqw_op_bin_pixels`` described below alongside with the description of the appropriate algorithm.